Riederloh

 Riederloh was the name of two camps providing forced laborers to the gunpowder and ammunition facility of Dynamit AG (DAG) in Kaufbeuren, Bavaria.
 Located approximately 80 km to the southwest of Munich in Nazi Germany, the camps were named "Riederloh" and "Riederloh II" respectively.

 Riederloh

-"Riederloh" was a residence camp which was directly run by the DAG.
+"Riederloh" was a residence camp directly run by the DAG.
 It existed from 1939 to 1945 at the south end of the DAG site.
-Camp Riederloh hosted German laborers during construction (1939–1941), as well as Germans and non-German forced laborers, mainly from Poland and the USSR, as well as Italian military detainees (1941-1945).
+The camp hosted German laborers during construction (1939–1941), as well as German and non-German forced laborers, mainly from Poland and the USSR, as well as Italian military detainees (1941–1945).